domkris/AuthDemo/README.md

 </td>
 <td  colspan="2">

-- **Step 1: User sends change email request** <br>
+- **Step 1: User sends a change email request** <br>
-    Server checks user's HTTP Authorization header for JWT bearer token and user's Claims in the Access Token.
+    Server checks user's HTTP Authorization header for the JWT bearer token and the User's Claims in the Access Token.
-    If that token and claims are valid as well as request body go to 1b midstep and then to step 2 and 3.<br><br>
+    If that token and claims are valid, as well as the request body, go to 1b midstep and then to step 2 and 3.<br><br>

 - **Step 1b: Validation of Access Token (Auth Handler)**<br>
-    We do this on each Authorized Endpoint to make sure that User's Access Token was not invalidated (User was deactivated, changed role, email or password).<br><br>
+    We do this on each Authorized Endpoint to make sure that the User's Access Token was not invalidated (User was deactivated, changed role, email or password).<br><br>

 - **Step 2: Check User and Request's Data**<br>
-    Server sends request to DB to check and validate if User exists, if new email is used and if current email in request body is correct.
+    Server sends request to DB to check and validate if User exists, if a new email is used, and if the current email in the request body is correct.
 DB sends response to the Server.<br><br>

-- **Step 3: Server sends request to update user.** <br>
+- **Step 3: Server sends a request to update the user.** <br>
-    Server sends request to DB to update User's email.
+    Server sends a request to DB to update the User's email.
 DB updates the User and sends response to the Server.<br><br>

 - **Step 4: Invalidation of All User's Access Tokens**<br>
-    Server sends request to Redis to invalidate all Access Tokens of a current logged-in user.
+    Server sends a request to Redis to invalidate all Access Tokens of a current logged-in user.
-    Redis deletes all Access Tokens and sends response to the Server. <br><br>
+    Redis deletes all Access Tokens and sends a response to the Server. <br><br>

 - **Step 5: Invalidation of All User's Refresh Tokens**<br>
-    Server sends request to DB to invalidate all Refresh Tokens of a current logged-in user.
+    Server sends a request to DB to invalidate all Refresh Tokens of a current logged-in user.
-    DB will update all Refresh Tokens to revoked and send response to the Server.<br><br>
+    DB will update all Refresh Tokens to be revoked and send a response to the Server.<br><br>

-- **Step 6: Server sends response to the User**<br>
+- **Step 6: Server sends a response to the User**<br>

 </td>